jeromew21/S.S.E.H.C./README.md

 ### Code Style
 Try to follow this as a rough guideline: https://google.github.io/styleguide/cppguide.html

+The fewer indentation levels, the better.

 `camelCase` for functions

 `snake_case` for variables, parameters

-`PascalCase` for types and void class methods
+`PascalCase` for types, void class methods

 `snake_case` for class getter/setters